rhanihasan/cybersecurity/hassan-website/docs/CyberSecurity/CyberrSecurity360/Networking.md

 TCP has a **three-way handshake**.

-- A --> B SYK packet
+- A --> B SYK Packet
-- A <-- B SYK packet
+- A <-- B SYK.ACK Packet
 - A --> B ACK Packet